 Top-level domain | .et |

-History of the Ethiopian Flag
+History of the Ethiopian flag

 The current version of the Ethiopian flag was adopted on February 6, 1996, following the fall of the Derg regime in 1991.
 However, the tricolor design has been a symbol of Ethiopian identity for much longer.
 The original green-yellow-red tricolor was introduced in 1897 under Emperor Menelik II, making it one of the oldest independently adopted flags in Africa.
 The addition of the blue circular emblem with the yellow star came after the 1974 revolution, symbolizing Ethiopia's new direction and unity.

-Symbolism and Design of the Ethiopian Flag
+Symbolism and design of the Ethiopian flag

 Each element of the Ethiopian flag carries profound meaning.
 The green stripe at the top represents the fertility of the land, hope, and the lush vegetation of Ethiopia.
 It also symbolizes the country's commitment to environmental sustainability.
 The yellow stripe in the middle signifies religious freedom, peace, and harmony among Ethiopia's diverse ethnic and religious groups.
 The red stripe at the bottom represents the sacrifice of those who died defending Ethiopian sovereignty and the blood shed for independence.